Campbell River Master Transportation Plan

 The study, which is split into two phases, will explore options for responding to current and future transportation needs in the Quinsam Heights area.

-The first phase, which will be completed in 2025, will include a technical review of Peterson Road and whether it can accommodate the continued growth, which adds much-needed housing to the community, that’s projected for Quinsam Heights.
+The first phase, which will be completed in 2025, will include a technical review of Petersen Road and whether it can accommodate the continued growth, which adds much-needed housing to the community, that’s projected for Quinsam Heights.

 The second phase, which would take place in 2026 pending the results of phase one and approval from Council, would look at options to increase the capacity of the road network in this area to address current and future transportation needs.
 While several options would be considered, one option would explore the feasibility of upgrading the Elk River Timber (ERT) road corridor, between 14th Avenue and Evergreen Road, to accommodate vehicle traffic, as it did back in 2001, with a separate multi-use pathway for pedestrians and cyclists.